Icinga/icinga2-powershell-module/doc/10-Basic-Arguments.md

 ## -FullUninstallation (optional)

-This argument is only used by the function 'uninstallMonitoringComponents' and will remove the remaining content from 'C:\Program Data\icinga2' to prepare a clean setup of the Icinga 2 infrastrucure.
+This argument is only used by the function 'uninstall' and will remove the remaining content from 'C:\Program Data\icinga2' to prepare a clean setup of the Icinga 2 infrastrucure.